 I have previously blogged about why I was Helsinki here.
-Finland is not classified as part of Scandinavia and that’s ok.
-It has so many things to offer in itself although not in a flashy way.
-Everything feels more muted and are just waiting for you to find.
 Despite “living” there for 3 weeks, I still wish I had more time to see more of this beautiful city and country.

 This was the first ever winter destination I have been so it holds a special place in my heart.
 Crisp blue skies and even more crisp snow under my feet, plenty good photos were to be taken.
 Every direction was just as picturesque as the next and the architecture is such a collection that I think, makes this city so stereotypically different from many others.
 A mix of the European classical coloured buildings and modern architecture plus a number of churches with little sky scrappers makes Helsinki feel special.

 I had heard little of Finland before I knew I was going to go there.
 But walking around, it’s like the innovative and creative design hubs of Finland are just hidden and waiting to explode into the world (think Nokia) just modestly from these ordinary buildings.